-The top 10 best air mattresses for 2019
+The best air mattresses for 2019

 The Beautyrest Hi Loft comes equipped with a plug-in electric pump that screws on to the body of the mattress.
 Once attached, it inflates the mattress quickly -- it takes about 2 minutes -- though not as fully as I would've liked.
 Once it's inflated, you need to quickly unscrew the pump and replace the valve cap.
 It's not the most elegant solution.

-The Beautyrest has the same pack-of-hotdogs design as the Bestway Airbed, and has the precarious feel of a pool float.
+The Beautyrest has the same pack-of-hot-dogs design as the Bestway Airbed, and has the precarious feel of a pool float.
 (Many companies that make air mattresses also make pools and pool accessories.
 Go figure.)
 It lacks the stability of other air mattresses and I nearly tipped it over by laying too far to one side.
 Simmons lists its dimensions at 80 by 60 by 17 inches, but my measurements put it closer to 76 inches long, which means that anyone taller than 6 feet will likely hang off the end.

 The mattress is constructed from a softer type of vinyl than others, which is easier to roll up and fold into a compact, storage-friendly shape.

-The bottom line: Other air mattresses are more stable and more comfortable in the $60-range.
+The bottom line: Other inflatable air mattresses are more stable and more comfortable in the $60 range.

 - Price: $110

-Note: This story was originally published in June.
-It has been updated with new formatting, but the picks are unchanged from the original version.